felmiran/prov-gigapath/README.md

 ## Captain's Log

-* I got an error with timm, caused by version 1.0.10.
+[25.10.2024] I got an error with timm, caused by version 1.0.10.
 May be required to run  `pip install timm==1.0.9` FIXED: added to Dockerfile
+[30.10.2024] timm version 1.0.11 released, error not showing anymore.

 # Prov-GigaPath